Michael J. Marsh

 One of the highlights of Michael’s claims career came in 2016.
 At the Big Sky Governor’s Conference on Workers' Compensation, he was awarded the Montana Governor’s Achievement Award for Outstanding Workers’ Compensation Professional, the first such award given in the 100+ year history of Montana workers’ compensation.
 2017 and 2018 brought additional honors as Mr. Marsh and Midland Claims were awarded the Small Family Business of the Year by Montana State University – Bozeman and Billings-area Employer of the Year by the Billings Chamber of Commerce.
 In 2019, Michael was presented with a recognition award for his role in the creation of Kids’ Chance of MT.

-In 2021, Michael was appointed by Montana Governor Greg Gianforte to the Board of Montana State Fund.
-Concurrently, Mr. Marsh was appointed to the Board of the Billings-based Big Sky Development Corporation.
+In 2021, Michael was appointed by Montana Governor Greg Gianforte to a six year term on the Board of Montana State Fund.
+Concurrently, Mr. Marsh was appointed to the Board of the Billings-based Big Sky Economic Development Corporation.

 Mr. Marsh was a founding member (2004) of Claims Professional Liability Insurance Company ("CPLIC"), a national risk retention group providing professional and general liability insurance to over 400 independent claim service companies in all 50 states.
 Michael was the author of the company’s policy contracts and forms, assisted with creation of the rating and underwriting plans, and continues to serve on the Policy Contract, Risk Management and Customer Experience committees of CPLIC.
 Involvement in the formation of CPLIC followed meetings at the National Association of Independent Insurance Adjusters (“NAIIA”), the organization for which Michael served as the Western Region Vice President and on the Executive Board (www.naiia.com) in the years 2016 – 2018.